Malberts20/Election_Analysis/README.md

 - The winner of the election was Diana DeGette with 73.8% of the total with a 272,892 vote count

 ## Challenge Overview

+A csv file of the votes was provided and inspected with Excel.
+Pseudocode written to provide high level roadmap to achieve project objectives.

 ## Challenge Summary